Nature Overheard: Tune in to Your Streets

 How this work can help insects

-Until now, we have not been able to investigate on a large scale how noise affects them.
+Until now, we have not been able to investigate on a large scale how noise affects insects.
 But new technology makes studying this problem easier.
+Audio recordings can be analysed using artificial intelligence and machine learning, allowing us to:

 Co-created with school students